godaddy-wordpress/primer/readme.txt

 == Changelog ==

 = 1.8.10 =
-* New: Introduce an admin notice about theme deprecation and migration to [Go](https://wordpress.org/themes/go). @props [evanherman](https://github.com/EvanHerman)
+* New: Introduce an admin notice about theme deprecation and migration to [Go](https://wordpress.org/themes/go). @EvanHerman
+* Fix: Fix the post ID error in the gutenberg compatibility file. @EvanHerman
-* Tweak: Update bundled image to https://wordpress.org/photos/photo/10461ffffc/
+* Tweak: Update bundled image to https://wordpress.org/photos/photo/10461ffffc/. @EvanHerman

 = 1.8.9 =
 * New: Add `Tested up to` and `Requires PHP` headers to style.css @props [evanherman](https://github.com/EvanHerman)